Brittany Fella, MA

 Licensed Marriage and Family Therapist (LMFT 92791)

-I find it inspiring to guide children, teens, and parents through the process of exploring what is in their hearts and minds.
-Through this exploration, I’ve seen clients create and maintain more fulfilling family interactions, healthier relationships with peers, and greater focus towards their goals.
+I enjoy guiding teens, and parents through the process of exploring what is in their hearts and minds.
+Through this exploration, I’ve seen teens create and maintain more fulfilling family interactions, healthier relationships with peers, and greater focus towards their goals.

 I am a Licensed Marriage and Family Therapist in the Institute’s Child and Adolescent Specialty Program (CASP).
-My approach is relational, active and strengths-based.
-Through individual and family therapy, I help individuals and family members improve self-understanding, self-compassion, effective communication, and connection.
-Sometimes, children and teens can benefit from learning more skills for sharing their perspectives, through effective and respectful communication.
+My approach is relational, active, and strengths-based.
+Through individual and family therapy, I help teens and parents improve self-understanding, self-compassion, effective communication, and connection.
+Sometimes, teens can benefit from learning more skills for sharing their perspectives, through effective and respectful communication.
 Learning new ways of dealing with big feelings is an important first step.
-Often, parents also want to gain skills, such as learning how to support their child’s growth more effectively, or how to influence family communication and the emotional tone in the home.
-In order to address communication breakdowns and family distress, I will ask questions and provide guidance that will help generate flexibility, curiosity, and open-mindedness between you and your child.
+Often, parents also want to gain skills, such as learning how to support their teen’s growth more effectively, or how to influence family communication and the emotional tone in the home.
+In order to address communication breakdowns and family distress, I will ask questions and provide guidance that will help generate flexibility, curiosity, and open-mindedness between you and your teen.

-I also have a special interest in working with children and teens who live in high-achieving environments.
-Many children and teens today are balancing a variety of obligations and interests.
+I also have a special interest in working with teens who live in high-achieving environments.
+Many teens today are balancing a variety of obligations and interests.
 Sometimes, they benefit from some additional support in navigating the expectations of school and extracurricular activities.
-In my work with children and teens, we can understand potential obstacles to their goals (things like anxiety, perfectionism, procrastination, etc.), and help them gain the social and emotional skills they need to navigate their lives.
+In my work with teens, we can understand potential obstacles to their goals (things like anxiety, perfectionism, procrastination, etc.), and help them gain the social and emotional skills they need to navigate their lives.

 In addition to individual and family work, I enjoy leading groups.
 As a facilitator, I have the opportunity to observe girls in a social context and to help guide them toward more effective ways of being together and supporting each other.